calaldees/automatedTestingDemos/README.md

 This repo has example flows of web and mobile automated testing.

+# Using These Examples

+All examples in this repo use `docker`.

+Install [Docker](https://www.docker.com/community-edition) for your OS.

 # Technology's Used

 * [selenium](https://www.seleniumhq.org/) Web Browser automation control